 Graduate Certificate in Professional Supervision

-The Graduate Certificate in Professional Supervision may be ideal for you, if
+The Graduate Certificate in Professional Supervision is not available to international students.

 - have at least 5 years professional experience within a helping profession and a recommendation from their employer, professional association, or ordaining body.

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test and may be required to attend such English language courses as prescribed by the Sydney College of Divinity.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.

-The Graduate Certificate in Professional Supervision requires the completion of four compulsory* units (36 credit points) :
+The Graduate Certificate in Professional Supervision requires the completion of the following four *compulsory units

-- C8548 Well-being and Resilience for People Helpers
+- C8166 Well-being and Resilience for People Helpers

-* If compulsory units have been completed in the award used for submission into the Graduate Certificate in Professional Supervision, they are to be replaced with one or two appropriate elective units.
+* If compulsory units have been completed in the award used for admission into the Graduate Certificate in Professional Supervision, they are to be replaced with one or two appropriate elective units.

 - an advanced understanding of the principles of inquiry and methods applicable to supervision theory and their application to real-world professional practice.